menu

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Atlantic Beach has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Atlantic Beach has few renters and college students.
 But the biggest reason it is quieter in Atlantic Beach than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Atlantic Beach may be for you.

-Atlantic Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+One of the nice things about Atlantic Beach is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-Atlantic Beach is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Atlantic Beach does not have a public transit system used by locals to get to and from work.

 Demographics